adhish9899/stat_arb/README.md

 ## NOTES
   1. Only 3 pair of stocks have taken for simplicity sake and easy management of capital for backtesting.
   2. Intra day data source is [IEX](https://iexcloud.io/)
-  3. End of data souce is [Yahoo Finance](https://in.finance.yahoo.com/)
+  3. End of day data souce is [Yahoo Finance](https://in.finance.yahoo.com/)

 ## Future Work
   1. The idea is still in intial stages and can be used to exploit inefficiencies in other highly corelates stocks